uviclibraries/twine/getting-started.md

 <img src="images//twine-intro-02.png" style="float:right;width:180px;height:60px;" alt="+Story button">
 1. Create a new story by navigating to [the Twine website](http://twinery.org/2/){:target="_blank"} and clicking on the green “+ Story” button on the right-hand navigation bar.
 Give your story a name something like, “In The Beginning” (which you can change later if you want to).
 <img src="images//twine-intro-03.png" style="float:right;width:150px;height:150px;" alt="Unintitled Passage box">
-2. Open your word processing document where you have your story laid, or if you don’t have your own story you can use our MakerSpace Aliens sample story: https://goo.gl/6FAEuo
+2. Open your word processing document where you have your story laid, or if you don’t have your own story you can use our [MakerSpace Aliens sample story](https://goo.gl/6FAEuo){:target="_blank"}
 3. Double click on the “Untitled Passage” box on the screen and start importing your story into Twine by copying and pasting the first passage of text into the text box.
 Also title the passage, as this is key to linking different passages together.
 <img src="images//twine-intro-04.png" style="float:right;width:220px" alt="Boxes where text is linking">
 4. To create other passages, simply surround the text in the document with double square brackets, and this automatically creates another passage.
 E.g.: **“Just testing how to create a [[link to another document]] in a story.”** Give this a try now if you haven’t already.
 You will see the auto-generated passage similar to the image to the right when you close the current passage.